Change-Point Testing for Risk Measures in Time Series: Empirical Applications

-We next apply the two methods of confidence interval construction from Section \ref{S3p1} to monthly log returns of US 30-Year Treasury bonds for the years 1942-2017.
-In Figure \ref{F7} below, we show ES estimates of the lower 20th percentile of log returns throughout this time period along with 95\% confidence bands computed using the sectioning and self-normalization methods.
-We use a rolling window of 40 months with 20 months of overlap between successive windows.
-Again, the self-normalization method appears to be more conservative and yields a wider confidence band compared to the sectioning method, which agrees with the results presented in Figure \ref{F1}.
-Although time series for government bond returns have a greater degree of autocorrelation compared to S\&P 500 returns, our methods are still applicable.
+We next apply the two methods of confidence interval construction from Section \ref{S3p1} to weekly log returns of U.S. 1-year and 10-year zero-coupon bonds for the period from July 03, 1961 to August 31, 2023.
+In Figure \ref{F7}, we show ES estimates of the lower 10th percentile of log returns throughout this time period along with 95\% confidence bands computed using the sectioning and self-normalization methods.
+We use a rolling window of 40 weeks with 30 weeks of overlap between successive windows.
+Again, the self-normalization method appears to be more conservative and yields a wider confidence band compared to the sectioning method.
+Although time series for bond returns have a greater degree of autocorrelation compared to S\&P 500 returns, our methods are still applicable.\footnote{For comparison, we also estimate the ES with a parametric GARCH(1,1) model.
+Figures \ref{fig:stockGARCH} and \ref{fig:bondGARCH} in the Appendix collect the results.
+We show that for both the S\&P 500 log returns and U.S. 10-year bond log returns, the ES estimates are broadly similar using the parametric GARCH model and our method.
+However, the parametric GARCH model can lead to unstable and spurious results.
+For example, for the U.S. 1-year bond log returns, the ES estimates show some noticeable differences, indicating that our method and the parametric model can yield different results.
+The estimation of the GARCH model on a rolling window can also lead to issues, and on approximately 10\% of the rolling windows the optimizer failed to converge.
+For example, for the period from March 3, 1930 to July 23, 1930, the optimization method failed for both GARCH(1,1) models with either $t$-distributed innovations or normal innovations.
+We only plot the ES estimates from the GARCH model when the fitting process succeeds.
+Overall, our method appears to be more robust and reliable.}